Practical knowledge2025-07-01T12:04:29+02:00

 - category C1/E category C1 with large trailer

-- Category C/E. Category C with large trailer
+- Category C/E. Category C with a large trailer

-- category D1/E category D1 with large trailer
+- Category D1/E. Category D1 with a large trailer

 - Category D/E. Category D with large trailer

-A driving licence for category B, general car, entitles you to drive:
+A driving licence for category B, ordinary car, entitles you to drive:

-Passenger car with no more than 8 seats in addition to the driver's seat and a maximum authorised gross weight of no more than 3,500 kg.
+Passenger car with a maximum of 8 seats in addition to the driver's seat and a maximum permissible weight not exceeding 3,500 kg.

-Van with a maximum authorised gross vehicle weight of no more than 3,500 kg.
+Van with a maximum permissible weight not exceeding 3,500 kg.

-Combined transport consisting of a passenger car or van and a trailer with a maximum authorised gross weight of no more than 750 kg.
+Vehicle combination consisting of a passenger car or van and a trailer with a maximum permissible weight not exceeding 750 kg.

-A combination of vehicles consisting of a passenger car or van and a trailer with a permissible total weight of more than 750 kg.
-The total permissible gross vehicle weight of the combination must not exceed 3,500 kg.
+A combination consisting of a car or van and a trailer with a maximum permissible weight of more than 750 kg.
+The total permitted total weight of the combination must not exceed 3,500 kg.

-For trailers that are not subject to registration, the determination of the authorised gross vehicle weight of the trailer in accordance with points 3 and 4 above is based on the actual gross vehicle weight of the trailer implement.
+For trailers not subject to registration, the permitted total weight of the trailer is determined in accordance with points 3 and 4 above, using the trailer's actual total weight.

-Driving licences for categories A, B and B/E and for tractors/motorised equipment are issued with validity until the holder reaches the age of 75.
-From 19 January 2013, however, only with a validity of 15 years
+Driving licences for categories A, B and B/E and for tractors/motor vehicles are issued until the holder reaches the age of 75.
+From 19/1 2013, however, only valid for 15 years

 Driving licences for categories C, C/E, D and D/E are issued with a validity of 5 years.

-Commercial passenger transport driving licences are issued with a validity period of five years.
+Driving licences for commercial passenger transport are issued with a validity period of five years.

 You need a category A or B licence to drive a large moped (45 moped).

-To find a driving school or driving instructor in your area, use Google.dk and search for "driving school + your postcode" or the postcode of the city you want to get your licence in.
+To find a driving school or driving instructor in your area, use Google.com and search for "driving school + your zip code" or the zip code of the city you want to get your licence in.

-If your driving licence has been unconditionally or conditionally suspended, it must be reinstated before a new one can be issued.
+If your licence has been unconditionally or conditionally suspended, it must be reacquired before a new one can be issued.

-You go to a driving school and usually receive both theoretical and practical training before taking a new driving test.
-However, in the case of an unconditional disqualification, driving lessons may not begin until 3 months before the expiry of the disqualification period.
+You go to a driving school and usually receive both theoretical and practical instruction before taking a new driving test.
+However, in the case of an unconditional disqualification, driving lessons may begin no earlier than 3 months before the expiry of the disqualification period.
 There is no obligation to take lessons in connection with reinstatement.

-Yes, if you are acquiring a driving licence for the first time, a course at a driving school is mandatory.
+Yes, if you are obtaining your driving licence for the first time, a course at a technical driving facility is mandatory.

-After the initial exercises in the closed practice area (playpen), the practical exercises continue on ordinary streets and roads, and must be completed with a course in driving techniques at an approved driving centre.
+After the initial exercises in the closed practice area (the playground), the practical exercises continue on ordinary streets and roads, and must be completed with a driving skills course at an approved driving school.
 Time consumption approx. 4 ½ hours.

-How do I get a business card (taxi card)?
+How do I get a commercial card (taxi card)?

-A driving licence for commercial passenger transport can be issued to a person who has reached the age of 21.
+A commercial passenger transport licence can be issued to a person over the age of 21.

-Commercial passenger transport driving licences can only be issued to drivers who have a category B licence and have passed a commercial passenger transport driving test.
-Commercial passenger transport driving licences can only be issued for the category in which the driving test was taken.
+Commercial passenger transport licences can only be issued to drivers who have a category B driving licence and have passed a commercial passenger transport driving test.
+Commercial passenger transport licences can only be issued for the category in which the driving test was taken.

 A driving licence for commercial passenger transport may be refused under the condition mentioned in section 78(2) of the Danish Criminal Code.

-A road test is an ordinary theoretical and practical driving test similar to those taken by people who have not previously held a driving licence.
+A control driving test is a standard theoretical and practical driving test similar to the one taken by people who have not previously held a driving licence.

 Can my foreign driving licence be exchanged in Denmark?

-Foreign driving licences can be exchanged in Denmark if they have been acquired in a country where the educational requirements are roughly equivalent to the Danish requirements.
-If there is any doubt about this, the authorities may require the person concerned to take and pass a control test first.
-Find out more here:
+Foreign driving licences can be exchanged in Denmark if they have been obtained in a country where the educational requirements are roughly equivalent to the Danish requirements.
+If there is any doubt about this, the authorities may require the person to take and pass a control test first.
+Read more here.

-The practical training must start at an approved closed training centre, where the learner is alone in the car and performs a series of specified exercises.
-The time spent at the closed training centre will normally be from 3 to 5 hours.
+The practical training must start at an approved closed practice area where the student is alone in the car and completes a series of specified exercises.
+The time spent at the closed practice area will normally be from 3 to 5 hours.

-Applications for the issuance of a driving licence must be submitted to one of the municipality's citizen service centres, which are responsible for the practical processing of the case.
+Applications for a driving licence must be submitted to one of the municipality's citizen service centers, which is responsible for the practical processing of the case.

 A special application form must be used.

-Along with the application, you must submit a good-looking photograph and a medical certificate issued by your own doctor, as well as a first aid certificate.
-If you do not have a credit card-type driving licence or a valid passport, you must instead bring a health card, your original baptismal, name or birth certificate and photo ID.
+Along with your application, you must submit a clear photograph and a medical certificate issued by your own doctor as well as a first aid certificate.
+If you do not have a credit card-type driver's licence or a valid passport, you must instead bring a health card, your original baptism, name or birth certificate and photo ID.
 You can contact us for more info or read up on driving licence rules.

-Further information on applying for a driving licence and driving licence rules can be obtained at the municipality's citizen service centre.
+Further information about applying for a driving licence and driving licence rules can be obtained at the municipality's citizen service center.

-Most often, the driving instructor does the practical work of applying for a driving licence, for a small fee.
+Often, the driving instructor will do the practical work of applying for a licence for a small fee.

 General driving licence rules and conditions for obtaining a driving licence

-It is a prerequisite in the driving licence regulations for being issued a driving licence that you have so-called habitual residence in Denmark (at least 185 days).
-Habitual residence is defined as the place where you stay as a result of your personal or professional circumstances.
+It is a prerequisite in the driving licence rules to be issued a driving licence that you have so-called habitual residence in Denmark (at least 185 days).
+Habitual residence means the place where you stay as a result of your personal or professional circumstances.

-It is also a condition that you have a residence permit (residence certificate) in this country, unless you can stay in Denmark without a permit.
+It is also a condition that you have a residence permit (proof of residence) in this country, unless you can stay in Denmark without permission.

 Finally, you must be in satisfactory health.
 Health requirements include vision, hearing, physical and mental disabilities, heart and kidney disease, diabetes and epilepsy.
-The police decide cases regarding, among other things, health issues (except for visual acuity) and special behavioural requirements.
+The police decide on matters such as health issues (except for visual acuity) and special character requirements.

 Driving licence rules for Driving licence categories

-You are only allowed to drive the type of vehicle for which you have a driving licence.
+You are only allowed to drive the type of vehicle for which you have obtained a licence.
 Motor vehicles are divided into categories and vehicle types, each with its own letter.
-This is the letter that will appear on your driving licence and shows which vehicles you are allowed to drive.
-You can get a driving licence for the following categories:
+This is the letter that will appear on your licence and indicates which vehicles you are allowed to drive.
+You can get a licence for the following categories:

 Motorcycles are divided into categories A1, A2 and A